s-matyukevich/raspberry-pi-os/docs/lesson02/linux.md

     msr    sctlr_el2, x0
 ```

-If it appears that we are booted in EL2 we are doing the same kind of setup for EL2 ( note that this time `sctlr_el2` register is used instead of `sctlr_el1`)
+If it appears that we are booted in EL2 we are doing the same kind of setup for EL2 (note that this time `sctlr_el2` register is used instead of `sctlr_el1`.).

 ```
 #ifdef CONFIG_ARM64_VHE